 It would great if you were able to view formatted puppetdoc documentation for each class.
 The ideal would be to have available the full documentation in the Settings -> Puppet Classes page, and a shorter summary (title plus first paragraph, maybe?) on any page where classes are associated with other entities.

-#1 Updated by Ohad Levy about 4 years ago
+#1 Updated by Ohad Levy over 9 years ago

 - Category set to Puppet integration

 - you link directly to the class - e.g. puppetdoc_dir/classes/classname.html